 Go to one of the rooms in your home, close every window and every door, and light the candle.
 Let the candle burn for a couple of minutes, during this time try to remain still as not to produce any air currents which could affect the flame.
 Watch the flame closely and see if it is flickering if it is there is probably a draft.
 In this case, place one of your hands next to the flame to “shelter” it from one of the sides, do this till the flame is no longer flickering.

 Remove your hand and if it starts to flicker again you have a direction from where the draft is coming from and just fill the gaps with whatever you have on your hands.
 In addition to this, you should also put some towels next to the windows and right below the doors, usually, doors have a small space between the floor and the actual door.

 While you might think that this is a joke it is not, actually setting up a tent in the heated room is an excellent idea.
 It doesn’t even have to be some high tech sub-artic survival tent, any old tent would do, just think of it like you are camping.
 Most tents are made to keep heat inside and to insulate against the outside temperatures.
 Although my recommendation is to be extra careful when using a tent that lies in close proximity to the alternative heater.

 Some alternative heaters no matter if they are using open flames or not they do produce dangerous fumes, most of these heaters are not meant to be used inside a cramped small room without any ventilation.
 Carbon monoxide poisoning can be quick if you fell asleep and there is carbon monoxide building up in the room you might never wake up.
-My suggestion is to come up with some form of ventilation which vents out the dangerous fumes out of the room.
+My suggestion is to come up with some form of ventilation that vents the dangerous fumes out of the room.